 Top Attractions for Kids

 A trip to Taronga Zoois a full-day adventure.
-Instead of driving, take a ferry from Circular Quay across sparkling Sydney Harbour to one of the city’s most appealing attractions for kids, Taronga Zoo.
-There are hundreds of animals to see, like Mali, Miya and Lexi – three rare Australian sea-lions who perform in an exciting daily show.
+Instead of driving, take a ferry from Circular Quay across sparkling Sydney Harbour so kids can also take in the Sydney Opera House from a new angle.
+The zoo has hundreds of animals to see, like Mali, Miya and Lexi – three rare Australian sea-lions who perform in an exciting daily show.
 In Western Sydney, Sydney Zoo offers an open air safari-style experience.

 You're spoilt for choice at Darling Harbour, kids can get up close and personal with snakes, koalas and other furry native animals at Wild Life Sydney Zoo, then meet king penguins, sharks, turtles and a dugongs at Sea Life Sydney Aquarium.
-There are more native animals waiting at Featherdale Wildlife Park in Doonside and Symbio Wildlife Park in Helensburgh, just on the edge of Sydney, to meet more furry friends.
+Travel a little further out to Featherdale Wildlife Park in Doonside and Symbio Wildlife Park in Helensburgh, just on the edge of Sydney, to meet more furry friends.

 Mini adrenaline junkies will make a beeline for Luna Park an amusement park that has been thrilling children since the 1930s.
 Ride the ferris wheel and the rollercoasters, then try your luck at the carnival games.
 Nine new rides have been installed in 2021, promising more thrills for all ages.
 Raging Waters has more than 30 waterslides and rides, plus a beach and kids play areas.

 If you want to keep the kids active then head to Sydney Olympic Park in Sydney's west where they can learn a new skill at the Archery Centre, discover trapeze through Circus Arts and swim at the Aquatic Centre.
-Saddle up for horse riding in Centennial Park, strap on a helmet to take on the mountain bike trails through Western Sydney Parklands or climb, swing and zip through the trees.
+Saddle up for horse riding in Centennial Park, strap on a helmet to take on the mountain bike trails through Western Sydney Parklands or climb, swing and zip through the trees at TreeTop Adventure Park.

-When it comes to culture, you’re spoiled for choice in Sydney.
-Kids will love boarding a replica sailing ship and exploring a submarine at the Australian National Maritime Museum.
-Hyde Park Barracks has new immersive experiences that take you back in time to Sydney’s convict days.
-When it gets dark, explore the night sky at Sydney Observatory.
+When it comes to culture, kids are spoiled for choice in Sydney.
+They can board a replica sailing ship and explore a submarine at the Australian National Maritime Museum while Hyde Park Barracks has new immersive experiences that take you back in time to Sydney’s convict days.
+When it gets dark, they can explore the constellations at Sydney Observatory.

 The Museum of Contemporary Art and the Art Gallery of NSW regularly host family-friendly exhibitions and children’s workshops.
 Sydney’s theatres and the Sydney Opera House host a range of productions, musicals and performances throughout the year.
-For family shows and festivals, check out what’s on at this up to date events calendar.
+For family shows and festivals, check out what’s on at this up-to-date events calendar.

 Make it easy to explore Sydney and beyond by signing up to a tour.
-Take in all the major landmarks with Big Bus, a hop-on hop-off bus tour that takes in all the major landmarks and is a great option for first time visitors.
-Learn about Australia’s convict history on The Rocks Ghost Tour through the city’s oldest streets, explore the city on two wheels with a cycling tour or hop aboard a harbour cruise to see the city from the water.
+Take in all the major landmarks with Big Bus, a hop-on hop-off bus tour.
+Learn about Australia’s convict history on The Rocks Ghost Tour through Sydney’s oldest streets, explore the city on two wheels with a cycling tour or hop aboard a harbour cruise to see the city from the water.